Last Visited: 06/12/2009

 Further Details / Source(s): The hike I intended to do was titled “Channel 10 Track / Camellia Loop” in the ParkWeb Park Note: Dandenong Ranges National Park – Visitor Guide.
 However it is listed there as being only 3.6 km, so I must have taken a different route.

 Car Access: The hike starts and finishes at the Doongalla Homestead and Stables Picnic Ground, which is accessed via Simpsons Road, The Basin.
 Once through the gates, drive past the two picnic grounds and park in the carpark at the end of the road.
 Channel 10 Track begins here (Melways Ref: 66 D5).

-This is one of the nicer spots I’ve found in the Dandenongs so I’d highly recommend it for anyone looking for a short day walk, not too far from Melbourne.
+This is one of the nicer spots I’ve found in the Dandenong Ranges National Park, so I’d highly recommend it for anyone looking for a short day walk not too far from Melbourne.
 Begin with a fairly steep ascent on Channel 10 Track, heading to the left at the first major track intersection (Dandenong Creek Track).